BasPieren/functional-programming/README.md

 * `refine`: Refine allows me to get more information on a book like genre and type.
 * `sort`: Sort allows me to sort the books based on their publication year.
-* `facet`: Facets allows me to only get books back.
+* `facet`: Facet allows me to only get books back.
-* `page`: With page and can navigate trough all the available pages.
+* `page`: Page allows me to navigate trough all the available pages.

 ```js
 client.get('search', {